Understanding Credit Bureaus: What Every Student Should Know

 Why Are Credit Bureaus Important?

-Credit bureaus keep track of your borrowing and repayment history and turn it into a credit score.
-This score helps banks, landlords, and even some employers decide if you’re reliable with money.
+Credit bureaus translate your borrowing and repayment history into a credit score.
+This score matters for several reasons:

 Loan Approval: Banks use your credit report to decide whether to approve or reject your application.

-Interest Rates: A higher score could get you lower interest rates, which saves you money.
+Interest Rates: A higher score can get you lower interest rates, which saves you money over the loan tenure.

-Rental & Job Applications: Some landlords and employers also check your credit report for background checks.
+Rental and Job Applications: Some landlords and employers also check credit reports as part of background verification.

-Fraud Detection: Credit reports help spot any unauthorized loans or financial activity in your name.
+Fraud Detection: Credit reports help you spot any unauthorised loans or financial activity registered in your name.

 A good credit score opens doors to loans and better interest rates.
-Here’s how you can build and maintain a healthy credit score:
+Here is how you can build and maintain a healthy score:

-• Keep credit card balances low: Try to use less than 30% of your available credit.
+• Keep credit card balances low — try to use less than 30% of your available credit limit.

-• Diversify credit types: Having a mix, like a credit card and a loan, helps.
+• Diversify credit types — a healthy mix of a credit card and a term loan helps.

-• Check your credit report regularly and report mistakes: Dispute any errors you find
+• Check your credit report regularly and dispute any errors you find.

-Let’s say Aditi wants a personal loan of ₹1 lakh to fund her studies.
-The bank checks with a credit bureau for her credit report and sees her credit score, a three-digit number (usually between 300 and 900) that sums up her creditworthiness.
-If Aditi has always paid her bills and EMIs on time, her score might be 800, a great score!
-But if she missed a couple of payments, her score could drop to 650 or lower.
+Suppose Aditi wants a personal loan of ₹1 lakh to fund her studies.
+The bank contacts a credit bureau for her report and sees her credit score — a three-digit number between 300 and 900 that summarises her creditworthiness.
+If Aditi has always paid her bills and EMIs on time, her score might be 800 — excellent.
+But if she missed a few payments, her score could drop to 650 or lower.

 • Missed payments: 4 months